Department of Mathematics

-Ever since my days as an undergraduate, I have been fascinated by quantum theory.
-And most of my research is, indeed, in areas of (non-relativistic) quantum mechanics such as quantum information and the foundations of quantum theory.
-In recent years, I have worked on Gleason's theorem, uncertainty relations, mutually unbiased bases, PT-symmetry and quantum state reconstruction.
+Ever since my undergraduate days, I have been fascinated by quantum theory.
+Indeed, most of my research has been in areas of (non-relativistic) quantum mechanics, such as quantum information and the foundations of quantum theory.
+In recent years I have worked on Gleason's theorem, uncertainty relations, mutually unbiased bases, PT symmetry and quantum state reconstruction.